keflavich/blog/content/casa-coordinates.rst

     2016-05-19 00:45:13     WARN    SynthesisParams::stringToMDirection (file /var/rpmbuild/BUILD/casa-prerelease/casa-prerelease-4.6.0/code/synthesis/ImagerObjects/SynthesisUtilMethods.cc, line 786)+    If you meant degrees, please replace ":" by ".".

-This has broken my scripts more than a handful of times now, since copying & pasting coordinates from any other program inevitable has the "wrong" units.
+This has broken my scripts more than a handful of times now, since copying & pasting coordinates from any other program inevitably has the "wrong" units.